 7 Cleansing Ayurvedic Methods that You Can Try at Home and in Nature

-Here are 7 simple therapies that can be performed on a daily basis and at workload.
+Here are 7 simple therapies that can be performed on a daily basis and during workload.
 You don't have to incorporate them all at once, start with what you can do.
-We recommend following for 1 month.
+We recommend following them for the period of 1 month.

-By using the right herbs and spices, you can stimulate a digestive fire that simply burns toxins in the digestive tract.
+By using right herbs and spices, you can stimulate the digestive fire that simply burns the toxins in the digestive tract.
 These are black, long and cayenne pepper, dried ginger, mustard seed, cardamom, cumin, coriander, basil or fennel.
 Simply add them to your meal or take natural supplements that support digestion.

 Tip: Drink hot drinks and avoid cold fluids that weaken the digestive fire.
-Drink only small amounts of warm liquids during meals
+During meal drink only small amounts of warm liquids.

 Our tip: Chyawanprash, Annaprash, Guduchi, hot drink Amla natural or with ginger

 Pacana - Cleansing and Detoxification